 Job Specific Training Courses

-After you have completed Cambridge based Pre-Deployment Training you will be required to attend job specific training courses that will be dictated by your line manager according with your experience.
+Anytime from your contract start date, and likely before and also after you have completed Cambridge based Pre-Deployment Training you will be required to attend job specific training courses that will be dictated by your line manager according to your experience.
 The HR L&D Team will be your point of contact for these courses.

-The job specific courses that you will be attending are tailored according to the working environment in the Antarctic.
-As such we choose our course providers carefully and you could be required to attend courses located all over the country in order to complete your personal training plan.
+The Job Specific courses that you will be attending are tailored to the working environment in the Antarctic.
+As such we choose our course providers carefully and you could be required to attend courses located all over the country in order to complete your Individual Training Plan.

 Pre-Deployment Training Courses